DetainedDeveloper/App-Brewery-Flutter-Null-Safety/README.md

 - Use latest **`Flutter SDK`**, currently I am using **`2.2`** in **`stable channel`**

-  - To upgrade old one, run **`flutter upgrade`** in your **`Terminal / Command Prompt (cmd)`**
+  - To upgrade your version to the latest, run **`flutter upgrade`** in your **`Terminal or Command Prompt (cmd)`**

 #### 2. **`Android license status unknown`**

-- There are couple of things that can cause this, I'll keep adding them in future!
-For now I have these solutions,
+- There are couple of things that can cause this, among the common ones are:

   ##### Solution 1.
 Accept the new ones!

   - Just run **`flutter doctor --android-licenses`**

   - Normally, this does the job.
-If it doesn't, go ahead.
+If it doesn't, read the other solutions.

   ##### Solution 2.
 Install / Update SDK Command Line Tools